silviuoprea/checkthat/task2/data/subtask-2a--arabic/README.md

 v1.4 some updates were done to the qrels as follows:
 * 9 new qrels were added and excluded one.
 We have 704 qrels now.

+v1.5 we divided the training data shared in the previous version into training and development sets as follows:
+* 512 training queries with 602 qrels.
+* 85 development queries with 102 qrels.